Aleosiss/rising_tides/ReadMe.md

 ###### Current Sprint Goals:
 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
-	- Add Siphon to RTEffectBuilder
 	- Verify that Networked OI works with CCS
-	- Verify that Mind Meld still works properly with the changes to GetMeldStrength()
-	- Determine cause of Rupturing effect